-Both the CMIA and HIPAA (but not LPS) permit disclosure of limited information to a family member, other relative, domestic partner, close personal friend, or other person identified by the patient.
-Information is limited to the information directly relevant to that person's involvement with the patient's health care or payment for the care.
-This rule applies to minors as well as adults.
-This rule does not apply to HIV test results or information held by federally-assisted substance use disorder programs.
+Both the CMIA and HIPAA (but not LPS) permit disclosure of limited information to a family member, other relative, domestic partner, close personal friend, or any other person identified by the patient.
+These laws apply whether the patient is an adult or minor.
+The information that may be shared is limited to the information directly relevant to the family member or friend's involvement with the patient's health care or payment for the care.
+This rule does not apply to HIV test results, psychotherapy notes, or information held by federally-assisted substance use disorder programs.
+In addition, information covered by LPS may not be disclosed under this law (see "Lanterman-Petris-Short Act," page 6.2).

-Disclosure or use of health information is also permitted to notify, or assist in the notification of (including identifying or locating), a family member, personal representative of the patient, domestic partner, or other person responsible for the care of the patient, of the patient's location, general condition, or death.
+Disclosure or use of CMIA-protected health information is also permitted to locate or notify a family member, personal representative of the patient, domestic partner, or other person responsible for the care of the patient, of the patient's location, general condition, or death.